 - You can find hospitality jobs in big cities as well as small towns.

 - Au-pairing and working in exchange for accommodation are something you can do across the country.
-We used Help X and really recommend it; similar websites include WWOOF, Workaway, – Au Pair Link but I haven’t personally used these.
+We used Help X and really recommend it; similar websites include WWOOF, Workaway, and Au Pair Link but I haven’t personally used these.
+One of my friends ended up working in an AirBnB in exchange for accommodation!

 - Fruit-picking is popular in the summer months across the country, there are vineyards everywhere!